viniciusdsv93/Python-exercises/README.md

 # Python-exercises

-Repository created to store the programs i'm making as i learn the Python language, so i can observe my development.
+Repository created to store the programs written as i learn the Python language.
+That way i can observe my development.